orangejulius/jekyll-footnotes/README.md

        {% endfnbody %}
     {% endfootnotes %}

 Do not mix custom and automatic numbering (although it will work if you only use custom numbers above the highest automatic one).

 Only numeric IDs are allowed currently.
-Other IDs will work if you modify the HTML snippets below to remove <ol>

 **We generate valid HTML5**

-Ben Eills, 2013
+© Ben Eills, 2013
+© Julian Simioni, 2015

+Released under the MIT License